 Common Mistake 2: Using the wrong surface prep process for a material

 This mistake goes back to the first one.
-It is imperative that manufacturers have awareness of the material properties that relate to adhesion and understand how to utilize this knowledge to create a surface most amenable to successful adhesion.
-If this awareness and understanding is lacking, it is likely a surface preparation process may be implemented that is, at best, not helping and, at worst, making the surfaces impossible to adhere to.
+It is imperative that manufacturers have an awareness of the material properties that relate to adhesion and understand how to utilize this knowledge to create a surface most amenable to successful adhesion.
+If this awareness and understanding are lacking, it is likely a surface preparation process may be implemented that is, at best, not helping and, at worst, making the surfaces impossible to adhere to.

 This can be avoided by overcoming the first common mistake - gaining the proper knowledge of the material properties – but then taking the next step to apply the best preparation method for that material and application.